CoderNoMercy/BIG-AMP-improvement-trial/README.md

 I move this code online for your reference if you are also interested in this topic.

 # How to use
 There are three applications in these code, which are Matrix Completion, Robust PCA and Dictionary Learning.
-For a quick start on the Dictionary Learning application, open DL_tril.m and run it.
+For a quick start on the Dictionary Learning application, open trial_DL.m and run it.
 It will return the error every 10 iterations.